lekhrajdeshmukh/cypressTestAutomation/README.md

         - npm install --save-dev cypress

     - Once the installation is complete, you can open Cypress to setup the project structure and configuration.
-        - npmx cypress open
+        - npx cypress open

 **Good to know**
-**npm** : It stands for `Node package manager`
+    - **npm** : It stands for `Node package manager`
         - It is primarily used for installing and managing Node.js package and dependencies.
         - It is a package manager that helps you download and manage package that your project depends on.
         - It also allow you to specify and manage project dependencies in the `package.json` file
         - Common commands includes:
             - `npm install` : To install dependencies
             - `npm init` : To initialize a new project
             - `npm run` : To execute scripts defined in your package.json file

-**npx** : It stands for `Node package execute`
+    - **npx** : It stands for `Node package execute`
         - `npx` is a tool that comes with npm(version 5.2.0 and higher) and is used to execute Node.js package
         - It allows you to run binaries from locally installed packages or execute a package without the need for a global install.
         - One common use case is to run a package that you don't want to install gloablly.
         - Example: You can use `npx create-react-app my-app` to create a new React application without installing the `create-react-app` globally.
         - npx also helps with running binaries from packages that are not in the local `node_modules/.bin` directory.

     - In summary `npm` is primarily for package management, while `npx` is for executing packages.
 Both works together to facilitate the developlment and execution of Node.js projects.

 **`Directory structures which cypress creates`**
     - `fixtures` : Fixtures are a concept in testing that is used to assert the behaviour of a function.